ErikMogensen/functions-e2e-http-to-eventhubs/README.md

 ## Test the solution

 1. Use a REST client to make HTTP POST calls to the function URL provided by the deployment output.
 If using VS Code, you can install and use the REST Client extension and use the [test.http](./loadtest/test.http) file.
-The `loadtest` folder also has sample JSON files you to use in the testing.
+The `loadtest` folder also has sample JSON files you may use for the testing.
 2. Refresh the Application Insights live metrics, and observe the telemetry and how now it shows successful executions.
-This means your HTTP calls are making their way through the function app and into you VNet secured Event Hubs instance.
+This means your HTTP calls are making their way through the function app and into your VNet secured Event Hubs instance.
 ![Live metrics available](./img/live-metrics.png)
 3. Create a load test against your app using your favorite load testing solution.
 If you use Azure Load Testing or JMeter, you can use the example [loadtest.jmx](./loadtest/httppost.jmx) in your tests, making sure to edit the function name throughput the file.
 4. Run a load test and observe from your load testing solution, or from Application Insights live metrics, how the solution can scale very fast to handle thousands of requests per second, through Flex Consumption and into Event Hubs via the Vnet.